Awesome Biblical Proof that:

 Let us recall here our opening quotation regarding Judah as being the Lawgiver (Mechoqeck) of HaShem.
 Has Jesus or Y’Shuah now replaced Judah as the Lawgiver, thereby ending its legal Mandate?
 Adherents of this claim are unanimous in their vehement denial and rejection of “Rabbinic authority”.
 Yet, it would be a great insult today, to credit any ‘Messiah’ with “Ruling over the nations” (as the latter part of the Prophecy and Divine Mandate of Gen. 49:10 specifies) while we observe the ever worsening ungodliness, rebellion, terror and sinfulness of the nations!
 Prophecy defines His Rule over the nations as a Rule with ‘a Rod of Iron’.

-When the Messiah comes as Ruler over the Nations, as the King of the World, then only will He take over the Law ‘faculty’ (Mechoqeck) from Judah.
+When the God of the Universe comes as Ruler over the Nations, as the King of the World, then only will He take over the Law ‘faculty’ (Mechoqeck) from Judah.

 Further Torah confirmation of Judah as the Lawgiver